Key Takeaways

 - Cash helps: Some bars still have card minimums or slower card service.
 Bring some cash.

 - Arrive early on Saturday: Gets packed after 9 PM.
-If you want a spot, start earlier.
+If you want a spot at the best bars, start earlier.

 - Uber/Lyft: Drop-off and pickup on the ends of the street.
 Surge pricing is real on Saturday night — prepare accordingly.